Inventory Accuracy Guide

 Inventory accuracy refers to any inconsistencies between the actual quantity or type of physical inventory and what is recorded or is supposed to be.
 In most cases, it is the difference between what’s recorded in an inventory management system and what you have available for sale in a store, warehouse, or storage location.

-Why inventory accuracy matters
+Importance of inventory accuracy

 Inaccurate inventory is obviously problematic as it can translate to incorrect customer orders, a shortage of product, theft, damages, loss for your business, or even trouble selling through what you have before it becomes obsolete.